MicrosoftDocs/win32/desktop-src/Msi/removal-of-assemblies-from-the-global-assembly-cache.md

 ---
-Description: 'The Windows Installer determines whether to allow the removal of a common language runtime assembly based upon a client list it keeps independently of the assembly.' ms.assetid: '3f83ad88-e6a4-484b-bcf5-8e2e65f1f41f'
+Description: The Windows Installer determines whether to allow the removal of a common language runtime assembly based upon a client list it keeps independently of the assembly. ms.assetid: 3f83ad88-e6a4-484b-bcf5-8e2e65f1f41f
-title: Removal of Assemblies from the Global Assembly Cache
+title: Removal of Assemblies from the Global Assembly Cache ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Removal of Assemblies from the Global Assembly Cache